 If you’re familiar with my recipes, you know I love using reduced fat pork sausage.
 While it’s a great ingredient, it’s still rather high in fat and calories—even for a reduced fat version.

-In case you have trouble finding ground chicken, you’re welcome to use ground pork or even turkey.
+In case you have trouble finding ground chicken, you’re welcome to use ground turkey or even ground pork.
 You may also be able to have chicken breast ground for you in the butcher section of your grocery store.

 Chicken Breakfast Sausage Seasoning Recipe